 |Lawaetz Family Museum||(340) 772-0598||1.5 mi.
 Southeast of Central Frederiksted|

-If you enjoy learning about the history of foreign countries, you might enjoy visiting some of these historical attractions during your time in Frederiksted.
+Like discovering the history of foreign countries?
+If so, you might want to visit a few of these historical attractions during your stay.

-Look through the following table to see historic sites in and around Frederiksted.
+Review the following table to find out more about historic sites in and around the area.

 |Estate Mount Washington Plantation||(340) 772-1026||2.2 mi.
 North of Central Frederiksted|